fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/github-vmss.md

 ### Scaling

-For scaling, Azure DevOps will take care of everything.
-However, you should configure **Initial instance count** to **0**, as we need to configure the VMSS for Azure DevOps connectivity before creating our instances.
+For scaling, GitHub will take care of everything.
+However, you should configure **Initial instance count** to **0**, as we need to configure the VMSS for GitHub connectivity before creating our instances.

 ![](media/20230914093755.png)